The SALSA MLPA Probemix P033 CMT1 is an in vitro diagnostic (IVD)1

-Deletions or duplications obtained with the P033 CMT1 probemix must be confirmed by another technique.
-In particular, deletions or duplications detected by only a single probe always require validation by another method.
+Copy number variations (CNVs) detected with P033 CMT1 should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
 Not all exons of KIF1b

 are covered.
 Some defects in PMP22

 are point mutations, none of which will be detected by MLPA.
-It is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis of PMP22
+It is therefore recommended to use this assay in combination with sequence analysis.

-CMT type 2 shows extensive clinical overlap with CMT1.
-However, CMT2 patients tend to be less disabled and have milder sensory loss than CMT1 patients.
-At present, more than 15 subtypes of CMT2 have been described, each involving a different gene or chromosomal locus.
+on chromosome 17.
+CMT type 2 is an axonal peripheral neuropathy which shows extensive clinical overlap with CMT1.
+However, in general, the phenotype of CMT2 patients is less severe.
+Until now, >15 subtypes of CMT2 have been described, each involving a different gene or chromosomal locus.
 Haploinsufficiency for the KIF1b

 is present in approximately 80% of affected individuals; the remaining 20% have a pathogenic variant in PMP22